Shootquinn/ARD3/README.md

 # ARD3
-Autonomous Robotic Demonstrator for Deep Drilling (ARD3)
+## Autonomous Robotic Demonstrator for Deep Drilling (ARD3)
+### Note: This repo is sort of a dumping ground.
+Sorry, not sorry.

 This project has been selected for a NASA Innovative Advanced Studies (NIAC) grant award.
 Thanks to the NASA Science Mission Directorate for the opportunity. https://www.nasa.gov/directorates/spacetech/niac/2021_Phase_I/Autonomous_Robotic_Demonstrator_for_Deep_Drilling/